Board of Directors

 Expertise: Chief Architect of the Sustainable Communities Framework

-Michael Sauvante brings over 45 years of experience in founding and running more than a half dozen companies and non-profit organizations.
+Within the for-profit world, Michael Sauvante brings over 30 years of experience in founding and running more than a half dozen companies, mostly in Silicon Valley, beginning in 1977.
 He is an expert in new venture creation, also within mature companies including pioneering work at HP Labs, and has long been a progressive thinker in the field of sustainability, corporate social and environmental behavior, and corporate responsibility.
-Michael also has a deep understanding of general corporate law, corporate securities law, banking and tax law..
+Michael also has a deep understanding of general corporate law, corporate securities law, banking, and tax law.

 Recent Activities

-Beginning in 2008, Michael conducted extensive research into economic development issues pertaining primarily to small and medium sized enterprises (SMEs) and their critical role in the economic vitality of communities.
+Beginning in 2008 Michael shifted over to the non-profit world and began conducting extensive research into economic development issues pertaining primarily to small and medium sized enterprises (SMEs) and their critical role in the economic vitality of communities.
 That research focused on getting money into the hands of SMEs through capital formation (investments) and credit facilitation (loans).
-It also focused on how current laws and structures often impede rather than facilitate those functions, and how disruptive new vehicles and approaches can provide the breakthroughs necessary to lift up those businesses and their local communities.
-Some of that work helped contribute to the passage of the JOBS Act in 2012.
+It also focused on how current laws and structures often impede rather than facilitate those functions, and how disruptive new vehicles and approaches can provide the breakthroughs necessary to lift those businesses and their local communities.
+Some of that work was used by the White House to help contribute to the passage of the JOBS Act in 2012.

 From that knowledge he developed a system called the Sustainable Communities Framework (SCF) for harnessing those ideas into an integrated regional economic development program, introduced in this document.
 And as this document explains, the SCF program very closely maps to all the elements of the Green New Deal (GND), including job creation; small business growth and development; income and wealth disparities; climate change and other environmental issues; infrastructure, housing and energy issues; local farming and food; municipalities, schools, hospitals and other not-for-profit service organizations.
 The one key difference is that the SCF can be implemented locally now, without waiting for Congress and massive federal funding.

 The SCF entails teaming with a number of other entities described under the section titled Implementation of the SCF.
 That program is designed to organize and implement the SCF program in a region.
 He and his colleagues at Sustainable Communities Corporation (SCC) initially planned to launch a pilot project based on the SCF in Puerto Rico, introduced in this document.
-That effort attracted attention in other regions, but because of pandemic restrictions, we elected to redesign the system to make it available to all 50 states plus D.C. and Puerto Rico, as introduced here.
+That effort attracted attention in other regions, but because of pandemic restrictions, we elected to redesign the system to make it available to all 50 states plus D.C. and Puerto Rico, as introduced here, and now in Nigeria as described above.

 Summary of Previous Activities

-For Michael’s full bio and a comprehensive list of his other writings, visit nationalcommonwealthgroup.net/michael-sauvante.
+For Michael’s full bio and a comprehensive list of his other writings, visit scf.green/michael-sauvante.

 Jeff Greene, Director